ULHPC/tutorials/advanced/CUDA/README.md

 ### Handling block configuration mismatches to number of needed threads

-It may be the case that an execution configuration cannot be expressed that will create the exact number of threads needed for parallelizing a loop.
+It may be the case that an execution configuration cannot be expressed to create the exact number of threads needed for parallelizing a loop.

 A common example has to do with the desire to choose optimal block sizes.
 For example, due to GPU hardware traits, blocks that contain a number of threads that are a multiple of 32 are often desirable for performance benefits.